 - Meet with academic mentor at least once.

-- Attend a de-briefing meeting for the purpose of reflecting upon and evaluating summer experiences.
+- Attend a de-briefing meeting for the purpose of reflecting upon and evaluating fellowship experiences.

-- Participate in outreach activities in conjunction with the Haas Center to share the experience and help publicize the program.
+- Participate in outreach activities to share the experience and help publicize the program.

 For those who seek assistance, advising is available to help students develop their applications.
-This fellowship is intended for individuals whose application, references, and interview demonstrate
+This fellowship is intended for individuals whose application, reference, and interview demonstrate

 - an integration of the fellowship experience with applicant’s academic, personal and/or career goals